Dr. Robert J. Wilkens937-229-2627

 The Master of Science in bioengineering, housed within the Department of Chemical and Materials Engineering, is a collaborative program between the School of Engineering and the College of Arts and Sciences.

-Bioengineering has been identified as one of four growth industry clusters in Ohio, and our program will help fill the need for new bioengineers.
-You can explore the production of electricity from microbes or improve power production and miniaturization in microbial fuel cells — these two related areas demonstrate the enormous global power production breakthroughs that bioengineering specialists like you could have in the near future.
+Bioengineering has been identified as one of four growth industry clusters in Ohio.
+As a bioengineer, you can explore the production of electricity from microbes or improve power production and miniaturization in microbial fuel cells — these two related areas demonstrate the enormous global power production breakthroughs that bioengineering specialists have in their future.

 Master of Science in Bioengineering (M.S.)